deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 ---
 As people I have interacted with will attest, my favorite subject in the entire world is binary exploitation.
 I love everything about it, from the problem solving aspects to the OS internals, assembly, and C side of the house.
 I also enjoy pushing my limits in order to find new and creative solutions for exploitation.
 In addition to my affinity for exploitation, I also love to red team.
 After all, this is what I do on a day to day basis.
 While I love to work my way around enterprise networks, I find myself really enjoying the host-based avoidance aspects of red teaming.
 I find it incredibly fun and challenging to use some of my prerequisite knowledge on exploitation and Windows internals in order to bypass security products and stay undetected (well, try to anyways).
 With Cobalt Strike, a very popular remote access tool (RAT), being so widely adopted by red teams - I thought I would investigate deeper into a newer Cobalt Strike capability, Beacon Object Files, which allow operators to write post-exploitation capabilities in C (which makes me incredibly happy as a person).
 This blog will go over a technique known as thread hijacking and integrating it into a usable Beacon Object File.

 However, before beginning, I would like to delineate this post will be focused on the technique of remote process injection, thread hijacking, and thread restoration - not so much on Beacon Object Files themselves.
 Beacon Object Files, for our purposes, are a means to an end, as this technique can be deployed in many other fashions.
 As was aforementioned, Cobalt Strike is widely adopted and I think it is a great tool and I am a big proponent of it.
 I still believe at the end of the day, however, it is more important to understand the overarching concept surrounding a TTP (Tactic, Technique, and Procedure), versus learning how to just arbitrarily run a tool, which in turn will create a bottleneck in your red teaming methodology by relying on a tool itself.
 If Cobalt Strike went away tomorrow, that shouldn't render this TTP, or any other TTPs, useless.
-However, almost contradictorily, this first portion of this post will briefly outline what Beacon Object Files are, a quick recap on remote process injection, and a bit on writing code that adheres to the needs of Beacon Object Files.
+However, almost contradictory, this first portion of this post will briefly outline what Beacon Object Files are, a quick recap on remote process injection, and a bit on writing code that adheres to the needs of Beacon Object Files.

 Lastly, the final project can be found [here](https://github.com/connormcgarr/cThreadHijack).